soarsmu/Compressor/README.md

 This replication package contains the source code for fine-tuning pre-trained models, model simplification and training, as well as all trained compressed models.

+Documentation is still under construction.
+We will update it later.

 ## Environment configuration

 Please use a docker container with `PyTorch version >= 1.6`.
 For example,